SergioMOrozco/SergioMOrozco.github.io/_pages/about.md

 Fun Fact
 ======

 I solved the Rubick's Cube without any guides, and it took me about 3 months to solve it.
-Ask me and I'll show you my quirky solution.
+Ask me, and I'll show you my quirky solution.